cobour/neon-world/data/converted/readme.md

-Converted data (created by data.tools.Converter) is stored here.
+Converted data is stored here.